aksiksi/needle/README.md

 ## License

-This work is dual-licensed under MIT and LGPL 2.1.
+This work is dual-licensed under MIT and LGPL 2.1 (or later)

-If you choose to statically link FFmpeg, this is licensed as LGPL 2.1.
+If you choose to statically link FFmpeg, this is licensed as LGPL 2.1 (or later).
 Otherwise, you can use the [MIT license](https://tldrlegal.com/license/mit-license).

-`SPDX-License-Identifier: MIT OR LGPL-2.1`
+`SPDX-License-Identifier: MIT OR LGPL-2.1-or-later`